-Although the elemental diet has its share of cons, if you are willing to go through with the treatment it has some of the best success rates.
+Although the elemental diet has its share of cons, if you are willing to go through with the treatment it has some of the highest success rates.
 Personally, I have done the elemental diet before and didn’t find sticking to the regimen too horrible.
 After about a day drinking the liquid my gut started to feel awesome and my symptoms vanished.
-I would strongly recommend SIBO patients to try an elemental diet first because from my experience starting with natural remedies before moving to pharmaceuticals is the smartest decision you can make.
+I would highly recommend trying an elemental diet first because from my experience starting with natural remedies before moving to pharmaceuticals is the smartest decision you can make.

 Diet is one of the foundations for improving your health with a gastrointestinal disease like IBS-SIBO.
 I think it is the smartest to try natural treatment first by altering your diet or trying an elemental diet before resorting to antibiotic therapy.
 The reason being that even though the antibiotics specifically picked for SIBO do not have the same broad spectrum systemic effects that others have, they are still antibiotics and can cause some resistance over time.
 Sometimes people can dramatically decrease their symptoms just by changing their diet.

-The following are the current prevention treatments that doctors use:
+The following are the current prevention methods that doctors use: